COVID-19 implications for financial reporting and audit: Frequently asked questions (FAQs)

 Non-IFRS profit measures that purport to show the result had the impact of the COVID-19 pandemic not occurred are likely to be misleading.
 They will be hypothetical and may not show the actual performance of an entity.
 It may also not be possible to reliably identify and separately quantify the impact of the COVID-19 pandemic.
 Any non-IFRS profit measures should be unbiased and not used to avoid presenting ‘bad news’ to the market.
 Directors should refer to the relevant ASIC guidance (listed below) in presenting non-IFRS financial information.

-Presenting a split of profit or loss between pre-COVID-19 and post-COVID-19 periods is problematic and can be potentially misleading because:
+Presenting a split of profit or loss (or particular revenue and expense items)between pre-COVID-19 and post-COVID-19 periods is problematic and can be potentially misleading because:

 - the cut-off point cannot generally be clearly identified